 You can also identify which Cisco room you’re using with a Meeting ID.
 Admins can enable Join Meeting options, and access things like SIP call control and H.323 gatekeeper too.

 Sync Zoom Chat and Webex using message interoperability

 API connectors help you launch meetings in Webex or Zoom from alternative hardware systems, but they don’t cover messaging or chats between the two platforms.

-This means that when you message someone from Webex Teams, and they use Zoom, they still see that message.
+This means that when you message someone from Webex, and they use Zoom, they still see that message.

 The same is true vice versa.
 You can send messages from Zoom Team Chat to Webex.